 Increasingly, scientists are stepping out of their laboratories to discuss their research and findings with the public.
 Research topics and studies are being translated into news articles for widespread consumption across the world.
 As discussed in the paper, ‘Considerations...

 The Science of Communication

-PR Associates breakdowns complex scientific and engineering concepts to communicate them in ways that are easy to understand.
-Through our focus on training and strategic communication, we help science-minded professionals and their organizations build favourable reputations and achieve success.
+PR Associates breakdowns complex scientific, technological, engineering and mathematical (STEM) concepts to communicate them in ways that are easy to understand.
+Through our focus on training and strategic communication, we help STEM-minded professionals and their organizations build favourable reputations and achieve success.

-PR Associates uses a unique approach to communicate scientific information.
+PR Associates uses a unique approach to communicating scientific information.
 We call it the Science of Communication™.
-This simple but effective method makes it easier for non-technical people to understand the science and engineering behind complex ideas and projects.
-We give your team the skills to meaningfully connect with: investors, media, Indigenous communities, federal, provincial, territorial, municipal and international governments, and the general public.
+This simple but effective method makes it easier for non-technical people to understand the STEM concepts behind complex ideas and projects.
+We give your team the skills to meaningfully connect with: investors, media, Indigenous communities, federal, provincial, territorial, municipal and international governments, and the public.

 The results speak for themselves

 We have helped companies gain approval for $20.5 billion worth of projects.
 We have helped introduce new technologies which attracted investments of $600 million.
-We have delivered communication training to 2,000 engineers and professionals to become better communicators.
+We have delivered communication training to 2,000 STEM professionals to become better communicators.

 We work with some of the top technical, environmental, bio-technical, aerospace, civil, chemical, geotechnical engineers and earth scientists in the world to translate technical information and then communicate the information for non-science audiences.

 Everyone likes to think their individual personality is unique, but science has proven we may not be so different from one another after all.
 Most psychologists agree there are four...

 Outside of a few industry publications or paying exuberant amounts for media coverage, mineral explorers and miners have a hard time getting noticed positively in the mainstream media.
 Ask...